Working from home, temperature checks and quarantines: How China's companies are trying to get back to business - KTVZ

 Tencent and Alibaba workers stay home

 Tencent, which is also based in Shenzhen, said its staff in mainland China were working from home on Monday, and will continue to do so for at least the next two weeks.
-The company’s office in Hong Kong, where there are at least 38 confirmed cases, is tentatively set to reopen next week.
+In Hong Kong, where there are at least 38 confirmed cases, the company’s office is tentatively set to reopen next week.

 “The health and safety of our employees is of the utmost importance to us,” a company spokesperson told CNN Business.
 “Accordingly, Tencent will continue to monitor the situation closely and will revise these arrangements as necessary.”